 Sowden, C. (2012).
 A reply to Alessia Cogo.
 ELT Journal, 66(1), 106-107. doi: 10.1093/elt/ccr078

-In the same issue of ELT J, Sowden responds to some of Cogo’s comments by pointing out that much ELF discourse seems to be permeated by the view that research should dictate to teachers and learners alike what choices they need to make: in his words the “researcher has passed beyond the duty of raising awareness to actual advocacy”, and Cogo’s claims to the contrary seem disingenuous.
-He also notes that a structural component is requisite to any language syllabus, and ELF has failed to provide one to date.
+In the same issue of ELT J, Sowden responds to some of Cogo’s comments by pointing out that much ELF discourse seems to be underpinned by the view that research should dictate to teachers and learners what choices they need to make.
+In his words, the “researcher has passed beyond the duty of raising awareness to actual advocacy”, and Cogo’s claims to the contrary seem disingenuous.
+He also notes that a structural component is requisite to any language syllabus, and ELF has yet to provide one.

 Sewell, A. (2013).
 English as a lingua franca: ontology and ideology.
 ELT Journal, 67(1), 3-10. doi: 10.1093/elt/ccs061

 Drawing on the exchange between Sowden and Cogo, Sewell argues that both the pro- and anti-ELF positions can contribute usefully to pedagogy, but neither seems to successfully engage with the complexities of language use in a global context.

 He notes that, although Cogo claims that ELF research is about linguistic processes, her wording suggests a latent view of ELF as a linguistic variety.
 In addition, the distinction between ELF and ENL is not as sharp as proponents of the former position make it to be, and that many of the differences described seem to stem from an essentialist view of language.
 Moreover, the claim that ENL places burdens on successful communication is challenged on account of its scant empirical support.